Video captures moment zookeeper in Thailand is eaten alive by lions as tourists watch in sheer terror

 Three or four additional lions joined the frenzy, dragging the zookeeper to the ground and biting him mercilessly.
 The attack lasted around 15 harrowing minutes before zoo officials finally intervened, but it was too late, and the man was pronounced dead at the hospital.

-The drive-through enclosure was immediately closed, leaving a stark scene of carnage and a chilling reminder of the raw power of nature, and blood still stained the ground where the tragedy occurred.
+The drive-through enclosure was immediately closed, leaving a stark scene of carnage and a chilling reminder of the raw power of nature, with blood still stained the ground where the tragedy occurred.

 Safari World, notorious for its controversial animal attractions, has yet to release an official statement.
 Animal rights groups, including PETA, have long criticized the park, citing poor treatment and exploitation of the animals.